titsuki/raku-Algorithm-LibSVM/README.md

     method nr-feature returns Int:D

-Returns the number of the features.
+Returns the maximum index of all the features.

 ROUTINES
 --------